davidjpp/office-developer-client-docs/docs/visio/docmd-function.md

 ## Remarks

-For a list of commands that are supported with the DOCMD function, see the topic "DoCmd/DOCMD commands" in the Microsoft Visio 2013 Automation Reference.
+For a list of commands that are supported with the DOCMD function, see the topic "DoCmd/DOCMD commands" in the Microsoft Visio [Desktop] Automation Reference.

 ## Example